-Our work focuses on the region covered by the Swiss operational radar network Rad4Alp (Germann et al., 2016; MeteoSwiss, 2018a), which extends over the main Alpine ridge, Prealps, Jura mountains (along the northeastern border between Switzerland and France; see locations in Nisi et al., 2016, Fig. 1) and parts of the neighbouring countries Germany, France, Italy and Austria.
-The Alps dominate the topography of this area, allowing for a study of supercell behaviour in complex terrain and high-altitude environments.
+Our work focuses on the region covered by the Swiss operational radar network Rad4Alp (Germann et al., 2016; MeteoSwiss, 2018a), which extends over the main Alpine ridge, Prealps, Jura mountains (along the Northeastern border between Switzerland

+- 70 and France, see locations in Nisi et al. (2016), Fig. 1) and parts of the neighbouring countries Germany, France, Italy and Austria.
+The Alps dominate the topography of this area, allowing a study of supercell behaviour in complex terrain and high altitude environments.
 We here establish a systematic detection of mesocyclones in the entire radar domain over 5 years.
-This allows for a first-time characterisation of the spatiotemporal distribution of mesocyclones in the Swiss domain and builds the basis for operational automatic mesocyclone detection and nowcasting.
-Recent improvements in the processing of radar Doppler velocity (Feldmann et al., 2020) now allow for the implementation of a robust, radar-data-based mesocyclone detection algorithm.
-The data set established here permits us to investigate the occurrence and evolution of supercells in highaltitude, complex terrain.
+This allows a first-time characterization of the spatio-temporal distribution of mesocyclones in the Swiss domain and builds the basis for operational automatic mesocyclone detection and nowcasting.
+Recent improvements in the processing of radar Doppler veloc- - 75 ity (Feldmann et al., 2020) now allow the implementation of a robust, radar-data based mesocyclone detection algorithm.
+The data set established here permits us to investigate the occurrence and evolution of supercells in high altitude, complex terrain.
 The analysis focuses on identifying spatial patterns, the influence of the synoptic flow and the diurnal cycle.

-Our work presented is organised as follows.
-Section 2 describes the data sets used in our analyses, while Sect.
+Our work presented is organized as follows.
+Section 2 describes the datasets data sets used in our analyses, while Sect.
 3 introduces the methods applied.
 The results are presented and discussed in Sect.
 4, followed by our conclusion (Sect.
 5).
-The Appendices include more detailed descriptions of the thunderstorm detection algorithm (A), mesocyclone detection algorithm (B), the radar network quality assessment C) and further example cases (D).
+The appendix includes more detailed descriptions of the thunderstorm detection algorithm (A), mesocyclone detection algorithm (B), the radar network quality assessment C) and further example cases (D).